4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 What is quiet firing?

 Sometimes, quiet quitting and resenteeism are the stubborn results of quiet firing.
-Quiet firing occurs when an employer makes conditions unmanageable or distressing for an employee in hopes they’ll voluntarily leave.
+Quiet firing occurs when an employer makes conditions unmanageable or distressing for an employee in hopes that they’ll voluntarily leave.

-Award-winning Employee Recognition Software
+Award-Winning Employee Recognition

-HeyTaco is a leader in Mid-Market Employee Engagement on G2 HeyTaco is a leader in Mid-Market Employee Recognition on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Small-Business Productivity Bots on G2
+HeyTaco is a leader in Mid-Market Employee Recognition on G2 Users love HeyTaco on G2 HeyTaco is a leader in Employee Recognition on G2